3 ratings, 199 likes

 1. Shred the fresh ginger, horseradish, and turmeric.

-With searing hot jalapenos, piquant ginger, and tart apple cider vinegar, this bold tonic revs up all your sense at once.
+With searing hot jalapenos, piquant ginger, and tart apple cider vinegar, this bold tonic revs up all your senses at once.
 Its distinctive tangy taste will add some much needed zest and pizzazz to your day.
 Be warned, this powerful ferment is quite intense.
 You don't need much of this potent tonic to gain the benefits.
 Make sure to wash your hands after making this one - it is the last thing you want to get near your eyes!

 Its diaphoretic qualities increase sweating, and can help the body "sweat out" a cold or flu.
 It opens the pores which can help reduce a low grade fever.
 In Traditional Chinese Medicine, this is known as "opening the exterior" for the pathogen to be expelled.
 This tonic, based off an old folk remedy, is antibacterial and antiviral, helping kill certain harmful pathogens in the gut without disrupting the balance of healthy bacteria.
 It is also known to maintain the balance of bacteria around the throat too, warding off painful, scratchy throats.
 To enhance the throat soothing effects, add 10 whole cloves to the recipe.